Lara Gilchrist

 Lara Gilchrist (born October 20, 1981) is a Canadian actress.

-She voiced the role of Susan Storm (Invisible Woman) in the Cartoon Network & NickToons animated TV show Fantastic Four: World's Greatest Heroes.
-She also provided the voice for the character Angela in the movie Braver, and has appeared in TV shows such as Smallville and Battlestar Galactica.
+She voiced the role of Susan Storm (Invisible Woman) in the Cartoon Network and NickToons animated TV show Fantastic Four: World's Greatest Heroes.
+She also provided the voice for the character Angela in the film Braver, and has appeared in TV shows such as Smallville and Battlestar Galactica.

 In 2011 she appeared in the Hallmark Movie Channel movie Goodnight for Justice.

 She has done TV commercial voice work for the Edmonton Eskimos, Future Shop, Mothers Against Drunk Driving, Subway, and Super Seven lotteries.
 On stage, she has appeared in Victoria Maxwell's Life Line put on by Solo Collective, Hippies and Bolsheviks, Ramifications of a Particular Crash, True Love Lies, and Enchanted April (based on a 1992 film).

 Early life

 Gilchrist is an alumna of Studio 58.